ayrat555/fang/README.md

 #### Blocking
 Every worker runs in a separate thread.
 In case of panic, they are always restarted.

-Use `WorkerPool` for blocking to start workers. `WorkerPool::new` accepts one parameter - the number of workers.
+Use `WorkerPool` to start workers. `WorkerPool::new` accepts one parameter - the number of workers.

 ```rust